Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Below are all the types of colored gold you can find in jewelry stores.

-White gold is an alloy of white metals such as nickel, platinum, palladium, silver and yellow gold.
+White gold is an alloy of yellow gold and white metals such as nickel, platinum, palladium and silver.

 Rose gold is an alloy of yellow gold and copper.
 Copper gives rose gold its distinctive pinkish-red hue, and the copper content determines the rose gold’s color intensity.
-Meaning higher copper content leads to a deeper shade of red.
+Higher copper content leads to a deeper shade of red.

-Yellow gold and copper are primary metals in a rose gold alloy, but occasionally silver in small amount is added to adjust the color and improve the metal’s workability and durability.
+Yellow gold and copper are the primary metals in a rose gold alloy, and silver is added in small amounts to adjust the color and improve the metal’s workability and durability.

 Red gold is an alloy of yellow gold and copper+ trace amount of silver and other metals.

-Copper adds hardness and durability to red gold and also gives it its intense reddish hue.
-The copper content determines the color intensity; higher copper content leads to a deeper red.
+Copper adds hardness and durability to red gold and gives it its intense reddish hue.
+The copper content determines the color intensity and higher copper content leads to a redder color.

-Red gold is visually similar to rose gold, with the latter being more amber in color than rose.
+Red gold is visually similar to rose gold, with the former being more amber in color than rose.

 Spangold is a specialized alloy that combines copper, gold and aluminum to create a unique material with shape-memory properties.